 FIGURE 16.
-XFD DATA: ON SCENE TIME DISTRIBUTION (ALL INCIDENT TYPES)
+VFRS DATA: ON SCENE TIME DISTRIBUTION (ALL INCIDENT TYPES)

 Besides the distributions of inter-arrival times, response times, and on scene times, another highly relevant component for M&S of emergency calls is their spatial distribution.
 The Longitude and Latitude coordinates recorded for each reported incident allow us to capture spatial patterns behind various incident types.
-We created a partition of the entire geographical region covered by XFD, using a lattice granularity of 500 meters × 500 meters.
-"Heat maps" depicted in Figure 17 show the spatial analysis performed for three specific types of incidents, over a selected region within the city.
-The values appearing in each cell are the numbers of accumulated incidents which have occurred in that area in the period 2009-2016.
-Each incident type produces a different spatial distribution pattern (i.e., 'hotspots' located in specific areas depending on the incident type) which is relevant for our M&S framework.
+We created a partition of the entire geographical region covered by VFRS, using a lattice granularity of 500 meters × 500 meters (0.25 km).
+'Heat maps', as depicted in Figure 17, show the spatial analysis for: